This post explores the topic of nitpicking in a relationship.

 So, how do we shift away from nitpicking and into more loving behaviors?

-(note: this is not an overnight process, and may take some time to work on!)
+(note: this is not an overnight process, and may take a long time to work on!)

-Start mindfully paying attention to your nitpicking tendencies and try to better understand:
+Start mindfully paying attention the next time your nitpicking tendencies appear and try to better understand:

 Once you have started taking mental (or literal) notes about how and why nitpicking tends to show up for you, use this awareness to try and interrupt the urge to nitpick